redtexts/texts/wildcat_1980s_capitalism_destruction.md

 part in 'public debates' on whether such-and-such a government or political lobby has "right" or "wrong" policies, or on which party should be in power.
-Central to the "freedom of choice" allowed to those who see themselves as part of 'the public' is the right to vote.
+Central to the "freedom of choice" allowed to those who see themselves as part of "the public" is the right to vote.

 Nobody who coherently grasps the **fundamental reality** that this is a class society could possibly doubt that the revolutionary destruction of